-Living in a shipping container home can feel like a quirky choice, with residents straying from the conventional home in favour of something very different.
+Living in a portable home can feel like a quirky choice, with residents straying from the conventional home in favour of something very different.
 However, there are many misconceptions about living in one of these homes that may make them seem more outlandish; are you guilty of believing them?

 1. They Feel Cramped

-Of course, there are containers out there that are filled to the brim with clutter that feel overcrowded but generally speaking, there are a lot of ways to make the small space much larger.
-Some people even combine a number of containers to create extra space for their family!
+Of course, there are those out there that are filled to the brim with clutter that feel overcrowded but generally speaking, there are a lot of ways to make the small space much larger.
+Some people even combine a number of units to create extra space for their family!

-Shipping containers may look fairly standard, but the quality and size can vary hugely.
-It’s important to get your container home from a trusted source – otherwise you may end up stuck with a rusted, dented house.
+Modules may look fairly standard, but the quality and size can vary hugely.
+It’s important to get your home from a trusted source – otherwise you may end up stuck with a rusted, dented house.